nishantsing/Resources/README.md

 ## Github

-- open repo press . to open it in vscode.
+- open repo press . to open it in vscode or change url github.com to github.dev
+- open repo edit url instead of github type gitingest.